EXCLUSIVE-RBS expected to name Morgan Stanley to lead Citizens IPO -sources

-NEW YORK British bank Royal Bank of Scotland (RBS.L) is expected to name Morgan Stanley (MS.N) as the lead underwriter for a proposed initial public offering of its U.S. subsidiary, Citizens Financial Group Inc, according to people familiar with the matter.
+NEW YORK Oct 24 British bank Royal Bank of Scotland is expected to name Morgan Stanley as the lead underwriter for a proposed initial public offering of its U.S. subsidiary, Citizens Financial Group Inc, according to people familiar with the matter.

 RBS, under pressure from British regulators to bolster its capital and sell off non-core assets, said in February that it would sell 20 percent to 25 percent of Citizens by the end of 2014 through an initial public offering in New York.
 Sources have told Reuters RBS would be keen to proceed with an IPO more quickly if market conditions are right.